abgomez/udp-file-transfer/stopWait/README.md

 ### Sequence Number
 Altough the stop-and-wait implementation does not use the sequence number, both client and server still add it to the final packet.
 The sequence number will be extremly useful, when implementing sliding windows.
-The sequence number can go from 0 - 99,999 this implies that our protocol can not handle files of size greater than 10,000,00.
+The sequence number can go from 0 - 99,999 this implies that our protocol can not handle files of size greater than 10,000,00 bytes

 ### Message
 The last seccion of our packet is the message, this is the intended data that we want to send.